M-Scott-Lassiter/jest-geojson/README.md

 ## Import the Core Engine

 The [core object](https://m-scott-lassiter.github.io/jest-geojson/Core.html) contains the functions grouped by category.
-You can then use these functions elsewhere in your code, or even port `jest-geojson` into another testing framework.
+You can then use these functions elsewhere in your code, or even port `Jest-GeoJSON` into another testing framework.
 To import the functions that drive the test matchers:

 ```javascript
 const core = require('jest-geojson/core')